younyzhu/younyzhu.github.com/Path_Bubble/README.md

     But when I add the the program, when I move the bubble, the region becoms smaller and smaller.
  3. Fixed a bug: Bubble object do not need to add offsetX;
  4. Add `Complex` and `Protein` to the scene. load the original `error` dataset.

+  * 7/6/2014

+  1.Add Load local File, when load local file we will clear the canvas, and all the object and then draw the data we want.